Would you like to use TV programmes to help improve your Dutch? Dutch teacher Joska Kruijssen offers some great viewing suggestions

 4. 3Doc: Documentaries on various topics such as music, politics, human interest.

-5. A'dam en E.V.A: Funny and realistic drama series that takes place in Amsterdam about a girl and a boy falling in love in spite of life.
+5. A'dam en E.V.A: A funny and realistic drama series that takes place in Amsterdam about a girl and a boy falling in love in spite of life.

 Joska is a Dutch teacher and owner of Rubio Dutch Amsterdam, a language school with a unique method based on natural learning principles, where grammar and vocabulary are considered a means and not a goal in itself.
-She offers Bring-Your-Baby Dutch classes, intensive evening courses for busy people and InCompany programs.
-She is the mother of two bilingual girls, aged 8 and 4, and lives in Amsterdam together with her Spanish partner.
+She offers Bring-Your-Baby Dutch classes, intensive evening courses for busy people and InCompany programmes.
+She is the mother of two bilingual girls and lives in Amsterdam together with her Spanish partner.